 3. A menu will appear with your palette preview and its own Direct Link.
-Tap+hold the link to copy it to your device’s clipboard, or just tap Share in the upper right corner to show your device’s sharing locations.
+Tap+hold the link or just tap Share in the upper right corner to bring up your device’s sharing menu.

-4. Paste your link into a message, email or other application, or touch the location on the sharing popup to share your color palette.
+4. Paste your link into a message, email or other application, or touch a location on the sharing popup to share your color palette.

 5. Anyone with the link can load your palette to their device for use in their own projects.
 Any time you update your palette, their palette will update, too.